maxsdw/vRap-js/README.md

 ### Defining a controller

-The controller is a logical component that works as bridge between views and models, it holds a set of behaviors that interact with the data, which respond to events triggered inside a view.
+The controller is a logical component that works as bridge between views and models, it holds a set of behaviours that interact with the data, which respond to events triggered inside a view.

-Notice that controllers must not include any DOM manipulation instructions, like adding, removing or modifying visual elements, these belong only to the view; a controller may consist on behaviors to validate, transform and operate data, it also can emit events set inside an interface in order to perform specific interactions with other modules.
+Notice that controllers must not include any DOM manipulation instructions, like adding, removing or modifying visual elements, these belong only to the view; a controller may consist on behaviours to validate, transform and operate data, it also can emit events set inside an interface in order to perform specific interactions with other modules.

 This is how you can define a controller: